plusnew/core/README.md

 snew
 ====

-lightweight mvc-framework with queries :3 unlike other frameworks we don't render the whole template each time data changed in your component.
+lightweight mvc-framework with local data quering unlike other frameworks we don't render the whole template each time data changed in your component.
 The Templating engine [tempart](https://github.com/plusgut/tempart) notifies the view what actually changed, without the need to diff between different states.

+Note: don't use this framework yet, its in alpha state.
+Currently it's not robust, it has no XSS prevention and a lack of documentation.

 api
 ---